 Activation: The rider activates VHC by applying extra pressure to either the front brake hand lever or the rear brake foot control after the motorcycle has come to a complete stop.
-If rider brakes very hard to a stop, and holds the brake pressure after stopped, VHC may also set without any added squeeze.
 A VHC indicator light will illuminate to confirm that the rider has activated VHC and the ABS system will hold brake pressure after the rider releases the brake control.

-Deactivation: VHC is deactivated automatically as the rider begins to pull away from a stop, or if the rider firmly applies and releases either brake control.
+Deactivation: VHC is deactivated automatically as the rider begins to pull away from a stop, or if the rider applies and releases either brake control.
 VHC may deactivate if rider aggressively revs the engine with clutch lever pulled in.
 VHC will also deactivate if the rider lowers the side stand on models with a side stand sensor (not in all markets) or shifts into neutral on models without a side stand sensor.
 VHC will deactivate when engine stops running.
-VHC will deactivate after between approximately 3 min and 5 min.
-In most situations, the indicator light will flash and the VHC will release if there is no rider action.
+VHC will deactivate after approximately five minutes In most situations, the indicator light will flash and the VHC will release if there is no rider action.
 (VHC may deactivate in less than five minutes to prevent overheating if being used often on steep grades.)